 Why security in QA testing should be given the top priority in business strategy?

-In a rush to get products to market, security is often ignored in the critical QA testing phase of the software development and delivery process.
-Quality and software security are not separate, but rather two sides of the same coin.
+In a rush to get products to market, we often ignore security in the critical QA testing phase of the software development and delivery process.
+Quality and software security are not separate, but slightly two sides of the same coin.

 1. Technical Infrastructure

 Your organization’s technical infrastructure can have several vulnerabilities and gaps that leave your software open to threats.
 Whether it is an ineffective firewall, absence of power backup or redundant access controls, you should equip your organization’s technical infrastructure to detect and handle the latest threats.

 In some cases, we implement security policies that restrict access to sensitive data.
 It might result in the exploitation of data in malicious ways.

 That’s not all.
 While remote working may be the order of the day, this useful practice can potentially expose your QA infrastructure to security threats lurking around.